Mora, Minnesota: Major highways

-Arts and culture
+Arts and Culture

-Mora is the home of a gigantic Dala horse, and a Mora clock commemorating the town's Swedish roots.
-Mora's sister city and namesake is Mora, Sweden, known for being the ending point of the Swedish Vasaloppet.
+Mora is the home of a gigantic Dala horse and a Mora clock commemorating the town's Swedish roots.
+Mora's sister city and namesake is Mora, Sweden, known as the endpoint of the Vasaloppet.
 They became sister cities in 1972 when the Dala horse was dedicated.

-The city of Mora also plays host each February to the Vasaloppet USA, the largest cross-country skiing event in Minnesota, as well as the Snake River Canoe Race, the Mora Half-Marathon, and the Mora Bicycle Tour.
+Each February, Mora hosts the Vasaloppet USA, Minnesota's largest cross-country skiing event.
+Mora also hosts the Snake River Canoe Race, the Mora Half-Marathon, and the Mora Bicycle Tour.

+Economy

+Top employers

+According to the city's 2022 Comprehensive Annual Financial Report (CAFR), its top employers are: